ivanhernandezroldan/auto_briefing_ai/README.md

 ## Usage

-1. Place the video URLs in the `data/input/links.txt` file, one URL per line.
+1. Place the video URLs in the `data/input/links.txt` file (create it if it doesn't exist), one URL per line.

 2. Run the program:
    ```